freddiehaddad/fast-track-to-rust/src/enum.md

    returning a `Result`, the function gives the caller the option to handle the error in a way that makes sense for their specific context, rather than immediately terminating the program.
-1. **Type Safety**: Rust’s type system ensures that errors are handled correctly.
+1. **Type Safety**: Rust's type system ensures that errors are handled correctly.
 The `Result` type is part of this system, helping to prevent common errors like null pointer dereferencing and making the code safer and more predictable.